 Look to the CISO to spearhead a new approach to security

 The CISO stands at the heart of this conundrum and has the power to lead the organisation through it.

 The CISO can’t be swamped by routine security tasks.
 They need the freedom to take a fresh look at security, identifying gaps and cutting through the noise to focus on what’s really important.
 Today’s CISO should be drilling down into areas where they can add the most value and helping to drive the transformational projects that will give the business an edge.

 To make this a reality, organisations have to be willing to look beyond the confines of their business for support and solutions.
 Collaboration with a trusted partner is a tried and tested route to freeing up the CISO to truly secure the organisation.
 But it means organisations have to be prepared to give up some level of control to an external provider.

-This Cyber Awareness Month is the perfect opportunity to look again at how you can secure your future.
+Now is the perfect opportunity to look again at how you can secure your future.
 It’s a chance to review your priorities and look at how you can bake-in security to your infrastructure, network, people and processes.
-We’ll share expert insight on how you can balance cost with control and reduce risk - without needing to expand your security teams.
+Talk to us for expert insight on how you can balance cost with control and reduce risk - without needing to expand your security teams.

 CISOs under the spotlight